 CAPI (The Committee to Advocate for Persons with Impairments) is a group of residents appointed by the Mayor with advice and consent of City Council.
 The function of CAPI is to advise City Council on issues and to advocate on behalf of persons with disabilities.
-CAPI provides the City with guidance relative to the concerns, rights, special needs and dignity of persons with disabilities to insure their full participation in and enjoyment of the City's facilities, programs and services.
+CAPI provides the City with guidance relative to the concerns, rights, special needs and dignity of persons with disabilities to ensure their full participation in and enjoyment of the City's facilities, programs, and services.

 Since its inception in 1972, CAPI has advised the City of St. Petersburg on many issues concerning the needs and rights of persons who are disabled.
 Additionally, CAPI has taken a leadership position in recommending improvements to City facilities, including funding of accessible City playgrounds.